If Buddha Had a Heart Attack

 “Act as if this is your last moment, and act as if you are going to live forever.”

 This is why people meditate.
-These are the words my dad spoke to me last Tuesday night as he laid in this hospital bed after a massive heart attack.
+These are the words my dad spoke to me last Tuesday night as he lay in this hospital bed after a massive heart attack.
 I didn’t understand these two contradictory statements and asked him to explain.

 “Act as if this is your last moment- stay calm, relaxed, attentive.
 Act as if you are going to live forever- put all of your energy and effort into the thing you are doing.”

 This is why people meditate.
 If you’ve ever met my dad, he’s like a walking Buddha with a deep belly laugh that shakes the ground.
 He taught me how to meditate when I was 7 years old.
 I shared with him the concept of sthira sukha in yoga, the balance between effort and ease.
 Yoga teaches us to move through the world with strength and confidence (sthira) while remaining receptive and relaxed (sukha).
-He smiled and said, “yes, yes, same same.”
+He smiled and said, “Yes, yes, same, same.”

 He was scheduled for a quadruple bypass the following morning.
 We talked for a while, and he was feeling scared, rightfully so.
 I looked at him and said, “Dad, act as if this is your last moment, and act as if you will live forever.”
+He laughed his deep belly laugh that shook the hospital bed.

 As unsettling as this event has been, it reminded me of the importance of why people meditate.
 It changes the way we show up in the world.
 Here are some simple practices you can do to embody what it means to be strong and relaxed at the same time.